Carol Glanville

 Carol Glanville is an American politician who has served in the Michigan House of Representatives since May 2022 after winning a special election.
 She represents the 84th district, which covers part of Kent County.
 Glanville served on the Walker City Commission from 2019 until her election to the legislature.
+In September 2025, she declared her candidacy for Michigan's 30th Senate district in the 2026 election.

 Early life and education

 Glanville was born and raised in Michigan.
 She earned a Bachelor of Arts degree in Spanish and translation from Western Michigan University and a Master of Arts in Education in curriculum and technology from the University of Phoenix.

 Career

 Outside of politics, Glanville works as a program manager at the Dorothy A. Johnson Center for Philanthropy.

 On January 7, 2019, Glanville was one of four candidates considered by the City Commission of Walker, Michigan, to fill a vacancy in the city's second electoral ward.
-Glanville was unanimously selected by the six commissioners to fill the vacancy, and she was sworn-in on January 14.
+Glanville was unanimously selected by the six commissioners to fill the vacancy, and she was sworn in on January 14.
 On November 3, 2020, Glanville was elected to a full term on the Commission, winning 55% of the vote.